zverok/sho/README.md

 **Template caching**

 Sho creates Tilt templates at a moment of the method definition.
 This seems to lead to most natural behavior: the templates are found and cached at a moment of code loading/reloading (whatever reloader you use).
+Though, you can use `sho.cache = false` to "hard-reload" templates on each method call.

 ## Library status